Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 Update 16-3-2020: Latest EFI.
 Much better power consumption.
 Only 1 ACPI error at boot.
 Touchpad in polling mode until the kexts for GPIO are fixed.
 Everything else works.

+DISCLAIMER:
+1. This project started for educational purposes.
+2. The data, guides etc of this project are provided as they are.
+3. I take no responsibility for any problem or damage to any person or property caused directly or indireclty because of the use of any data or guide etc of this project.